-We are reviewing the system of local government for Bexhill and we want your views.
-This consultation is open from Friday, 21 February to Friday, 3 April 2020
+We reviewed the system of local government for Bexhill and completed a public consultation.
+Our final decision is available here.
+The consultation ran from 21 February to 3 April 2020.

 A Town Council for Bexhill?